peter-woyzbun/fellowsweep/README.md

 ## Installation

-To install, clone the repository locally, create a `virtualenv` or `conda` environment, activate it, then run
+To install, clone the repository locally, create a `virtualenv` or `conda` environment (Python 3.6), activate it, then run

 ```
 pip install -e .